The Duke University Libraries partners with members of the Duke community to publish peer-reviewed scholarly journals.

 If you are a member of the Duke community and are interested in creating a peer-reviewed online scholarly journal or in changing an existing print scholarly journal into one that is available online, the Duke University Libraries may be able to help you set up and host an online journal.

 What We Provide

 We can help members of the Duke community establish an online journal using the Open Journal Systems (OJS) software.
 We can assist with helping you connect with a trusted hosting provider and help you plan for how to use it.
-We can provide guidance and advice as you format your journal and develop its sections.

 Cultural Anthropology is the journal of the Society for Cultural Anthropology, a section of the American Anthropological Association (AAA).
 It is one of 22 journals published by the AAA, and it is widely regarded as one of the flagship journals of its discipline.
 In March 2013, Cultural Anthropology announced that it would go open access in 2014.
 Duke University Libaries are providing technology support for the back-end editorial platform.

 Greek, Roman and Byzantine Studies (GRBS) is a peer-reviewed quarterly journal devoted to the culture and history of Greece from antiquity to the Renaissance and features research on all aspects of the Hellenic world from prehistoric times through the Greek, Roman and Byzantine periods.
 It also features studies of modern classical scholarship.